CEG8217 : Ground Engineering Practice and Professional Skills

 Assessment Rationale And Relationship

-An article is required with a given title based on a theme that brings together topics from the seminar series.
-This will require the student to synthesise information from synchronous and non-synchronous materials in the form of an ICE Ground Engineering article.
+A (given title) report based on a theme that brings together topics from the seminar series.
+This will require the student to synthesise information from presented and additionally sourced materials in the form of an ICE Ground Engineering article (or equivalent).
 Assessment of this report will be based on both the technical content and subject understanding as well as the ability of the student to write for a learned but non-specialist audience in an informative style.

 Reading Lists